 Amniotic Fluid in Regenerative Medicine

-Today, physicians are using stem cell therapies in the treatment of a wide variety of medical conditions and disorders.
-Presently, the use of amniotic fluid stem cells is commonly used in orthopedics as it may prevent many patients from having to resort to knee replacement or other surgical procedures and improve function of joints following injury or overuse.
-Practitioners today are also using stem cells in cases that involve pain management, cardiology, rheumatology and neurology to name a few.
+Today, physicians are using regenerative cell therapies in the treatment of a wide variety of medical conditions and disorders.
+Presently, the use of amniotic fluid cells is commonly used in orthopedics as it may prevent many patients from having to resort to knee replacement or other surgical procedures and improve function of joints following injury or overuse.
+Practitioners today are also using regenerative cells in cases that involve pain management, cardiology, rheumatology and neurology to name a few.

 Advantages of Anu RHEO+™ Over Corticosteroid Injections

 Corticosteroid injections have been used for a very long time.
 Their anti-inﬂammatory and pain relief properties have made its use a common practice within the medical community.
 Corticosteroid injections have been shown to be eﬀective in decreasing the inﬂammation and pain of ligament injuries for up to 8 weeks.
 Simply, the body heals via inﬂammation, cortisone inhibits inﬂammation and healing by disrupting the three characteristic phases: inﬂammatory, proliferative and remodeling.

 Amniotic ﬂuid has very similar characteristics to the synovial ﬂuid that is present in the joints.
 The natural lubrication and anti-inﬂammatory properties help to create an ideal environment for your body to help the proliferation and remodeling of the damaged tissue via the native regenerative cells present in the body.

 Typically used for minimally invasive treatment of damaged or inadequate tissue.
 Amniotic ﬂuid (AF) possesses anti-inﬂammatory, anti-microbial and regenerative properties that make it attractive for use in clinical applications.

 Why Would Physicians Be Interested?